Frances Cleveland: Later life

 The Prestons moved to London in April 1914.
 Frances Cleveland-Preston was vacationing with her children and her mother in St. Moritz, Switzerland, when World War I began in August 1914.
 They returned to the United States via Genoa, arriving on October 1.
 Cleveland-Preston and her husband worked with activists Solomon Stanwood Menken and Robert McNutt McElroy throughout the war to promote military preparedness.
 She was appointed head of the speakers' bureau of the National Security League (NSL), where she was responsible for organizing rallies and other events to support the war effort.
 She caused controversy by accusing some Americans of being unassimilated, and she resigned from her position on December 8, 1919, after backlash to what some in the NSL saw as overzealous views around patriotic education.

 Cleveland-Preston became more outspoken in her political beliefs as she grew older, taking a prominent position as an opponent of women's suffrage and serving as the vice president of the New Jersey Association Opposed to Woman's Suffrage from 1913 to 1920.
 In the 1928 presidential election, she gave her only formal political endorsement to someone other than her first husband, endorsing Al Smith for president.
 She had met the Smiths and grew upset with the anti-Catholic attacks against them.
 She was especially sympathetic to his wife Catherine, and Cleveland-Preston made a point of sitting with her at events as a show of support.

 Cleveland-Preston supported Franklin D. Roosevelt as president in 1932, and she admired his wife Eleanor Roosevelt, but she declined to vote for Roosevelt in 1940 due to her first husband's opposition to a third term.
 She subsequently supported Harry S. Truman.
 During the Truman presidency, she was invited to a luncheon at the White House where she met General Dwight D. Eisenhower.
 Eisenhower is quoted as not recognizing her and asking where in the city she used to live, prompting her to respond that she had lived in the White House.

-Later in life, Cleveland-Preston was afflicted by cataracts, and she learned Braille to use a Braille typewriter.
+Later in life, Cleveland-Preston was afflicted by cataracts, and she learned Braille to use a Braille typewriter and her health decline started on her early 80s.
 She continued to use it after her cataracts were removed, translating books into Braille for blind children.
 She was involved with the theater community in her old age, sometimes traveling with the theater troupe founded by her son.
 Cleveland-Preston attended the Princeton University bicentennial celebration in June 1946, which proved to be her final public appearance.
 While staying at her son Richard's home for his 50th birthday in Baltimore, she died in her sleep at the age of 83 on October 29, 1947.
-She holds the record as the First Lady with the longest post-presidency.
+She holds the record as the first lady with the longest post-presidency.
 She was buried in Princeton Cemetery next to President Cleveland.